How to make a guide on Instagram

 Only users with Professional accounts can create an Insta guide.
 And you can create it only in the Instagram app.
 There must be at least 2 and maximum 30 items included.

-Only content that is already on the social network, and only posted in public accounts can be added.
+Only content that is already on the social network, and only posted in public accounts can be added to a guide on Instagram.
 You can’t upload new photos and videos from your phone.

 You can use both your and other users’ Instagram posts.
 Be aware, they are notified when you include their content in your guide.